Useful information for bachelor students

 How to get an preliminary bachelor’s certificate

-- You have handed in 3 copies of your bachelor’s thesis
+- You have registered and handed in your bachelor’s thesis

-- Both supervisors have confirmed via email to the Examinations Office that you will pass the thesis with at least 4.0 (sufficient)
+- Both supervisors have confirmed to the examination office that you will pass the thesis with at least 4.0 (sufficient)

 How you can switch to the new study regulations

-The new regulations for the bachelors program were accredited for the winter term in 2019/2020.
-Students who began their studies before the winter term 2019/2020 can either finish their studies according to the old regulations or they can switch to the new regulations.
-You have to submit your application for transferring to the new regulations before you register your bachelor’s thesis.
+Students who began their studies before the winter term 2019/2020 can either finish their studies according to the old regulations or they can switch to the new regulations in place since the winter term 2019/20.
+If you would like to switch to the new regulation, you have to apply for switching before you register your bachelor’s thesis.

-Please note: The date on your application will count as the date from which on you were under the new PO.
+Note: The date on your application will count as the date of your transfer to the new examination regulation.

-Those students receiving BaföG must have accumulated a total of at least 90 credits by the end of the 4th semester.
-In order to be confirmed, Form 5 must be submitted to the Examinations Office, along with the respective course certificates and Opium printout totaling at least 90 credits.
+Students receiving BaföG need to have collected at least 90 credits by the end of the 4th semester.
+In order to receive confirmation, please fill in form 5 and hand it in at the examination office, along with the respective course certificates and Opium printout (if applicable: students who have all their grades listed in HisInOne/Exa do not need to bring any additional certificates) totalling at least 90 credits.

 Form 5 can be downloaded from: